Inland Customs Line: Great Hedge

 Hume also substantially realigned the Inland Customs Line, joining separate sections and removing some of the spurs that were no longer necessary.
 Where this happened, whole runs of hedge were abandoned, and the men would have to construct a hedge from scratch on the new alignment.
 The living hedge was terminated at Burhanpur in the south, beyond which it could not grow, and at Layyah in the north where it met the River Indus, whose strong current was judged sufficient to deter smugglers.
 Historian Henry Francis Pelham compared the use of the Indus in this way to that of the River Main, in modern Germany, for the Roman Limes Germanicus fortifications.

 Hume was replaced as Commissioner of Customs in 1870 by G. H. M. Batten who would hold the post for the next six years.
 His administration saw little realignment of the hedge but extensive strengthening of the existing run, including the building of stone walls and ditch and bank systems where the hedge could not be grown.
 By the end of Batten's first year he had increased the length of "perfect" hedge by 111.25 mi, and by 1873 the central portion between Agra and Delhi was said to be almost impregnable.
 The line was altered slightly in 1875–6 to run alongside the newly built Agra Canal, which was judged a sufficient obstacle to allow the distance between guard posts to be increased to 1.5 mi.

-Batten's replacement as Commissioner was W. S. Halsey who would be the last to be in charge of the Great Hedge.
+Batten's replacement as Commissioner was W. S. Halsey who was the last to be in charge of the Great Hedge.
 Under Halsey's control the hedge grew to its greatest extent, reaching a peak of 411.5 mi of "perfect" and "good" live hedge by 1878 with a further 1109.5 mi of inferior hedge, dry hedge or stone wall.
 The live hedge extended to at least 800 mi and in places was backed up with an additional dry hedge barrier.
-All maintenance work was halted on the hedge in 1878 after a decision was made to abandon the line in 1879.
+All maintenance work was halted on the hedge in 1878 after a decision was made that the line would be abandoned in 1879.

 Tree and plants

-Carissa carandas (Karonda or Carvanda), an easy-to-grow drought-resistant sturdy shrub that grows in a variety of soil and produces berry size fruits rich in iron and vitamin C which is used for pickle, was one of the shrubs used because it is ideal for hedges, growing rapidly, densely and needing little attention.
-Senegalia catechu (babool or Kikar), zizyphus jujube (amla), prickly pear (opuntia, three species of this cactus), and Euphorbia (thuer, several species) were some of other shrubs plants and trees used for the hedge.
-Capparis decidua (kair) and Calotropis gigantea (arka plant) were also used.
+Carissa carandas, an easy-to-grow drought-resistant sturdy shrub that grows in a variety of soil and produces berry size fruits rich in iron and vitamin C which is used for pickle, was one of the shrubs used because it is ideal for hedges, growing rapidly, densely and needing little attention.
+Senegalia catechu, Zizyphus jujube, prickly pear, and Euphorbia were some of the other shrubs plants and trees used for the hedge.